-1. Grab a tape measure.
+1. Grab a Tape Measure

 Make sure it’s soft and pliable, preferably made of fabric.
-If you don’t have one, head to a local fabric store, drug store, or even a mass retailer like Wal-Mart.
+If you don’t have one, head to a local fabric store, drug store or even a mass retailer, like Walmart.

 You wouldn’t go on a first date without first putting on your best outfit, so don’t measure your bra size without wearing your most well-fitting bra.
 It should fit snugly, preferably have an underwire and be sans padding.

-Here’s how it works: using your soft tape measure, measure around the trunk of your torso right where the bottom part of your bra clasps around you.
+Here’s how it works: Using your soft tape measure, measure around the trunk of your torso right where the bottom part of your bra clasps around you.
 Using a mirror, make sure the tape is taut exactly across the middle of your back (not hitting at a diagonal, which can skew the measurement).
 See where the end of the tape meets at the front of your torso.
 This is your literal torso measurement.
 Write this number down.

 Compared to measuring bust size, band size is a relative walk in the park.
-Cups are trickier because the size of your breasts can actually change depending on lots of factors, like what day of the month it is and if you are experiencing bloating or not.
+Cups are trickier because the size of your breasts can actually change depending on myriad factors, like what day of the month it is and if you are experiencing bloating or not.
 Try to pick a day to measure your cup size when you feel (relatively) true-to-size.

 This helps ensure that you are getting all the breast tissue in the tape.
 Then carefully place the tape so it’s straight across your back (again, you can use a mirror to help you do this) and measure your breasts at the fullest point, which typically is where your nipples are.
-Take mental (or literal) note of that number.
+Take a mental (or literal) note of that number.

-5. Calculate the cup size.
+5. Calculate the Cup Size

-Because in the land of bras, everything is more confusing that it really needs to be, your bust size and your cup size aren’t the same.
+Because in the land of bras, everything is more confusing than it really needs to be: Your bust size and your cup size aren’t the same.
 The bust size is the literal number you just read on the tape measure while contorting yourself into the “L” shape.
 The cup size, however, is the difference between your band size and your bust size.